Are You in A Relationship Out of Guilt, Fear, Or Pity?

 These three feelings together not only foster problems with your partner; the relationship can also turn into something very toxic.

 All of this happens because you’re avoiding ending it once and for all.

-If you stay with your partner for pity, guilt or fear, think about how this doesn’t benefit either of you.
-You’ll see that in realty, you’re doing much more harm to both of you.
+If you stay in your relationship out of guilt, pity, or fear, remember that it doesn’t benefit either of you.
+You’ll see that in reality, you’re doing much more harm to the both of you.